 For some time now, advances in technology have been driving the way in which we purchase in just about every sector.
 Among these, it seems that the mortgage industry is experiencing some of the most advanced updates, especially when it comes to loans.
-New tools like online platforms make it easier for lenders to guide you through the entire process.
+New tools like online platforms make it easier for jumbo wholesale lenders and normal lenders to guide you through the entire process.

 But that doesn’t mean we should disregard human interaction just yet.
-In fact, borrowers can benefit from the best of both worlds.
+After all, real estates agents may have invested in things like real estate back office software in order to make interactions as good an experience as possible, plus they will have specialist knowledge that simply can’t be found online.
+In fact, as it turns out, borrowers can benefit from the best of both worlds.

 Face-to-Face Conversations Still Count

-In fact, recent reports show that human contact is actually still preferred by most mortgage borrowers, even in a world where everything is online and right at our fingertips.
+In fact, recent reports show that human contact is actually still preferred by most mortgage borrowers, even in a world where everything is online and, thanks to plans from providers like spectrum internet, right at our fingertips.

 Think about it.
 Would you truly trust an app to give you mortgage advice that’s really in your best interest?
 If not, you’re certainly not alone.
 Sure, “robot-advice” may be faster and convenient, but you cannot beat face-to-face human advice.